Skip to content

 - $ref: "./fragments/work.yaml"

 The dereferenced object must itself be a valid node (composite or action).
 Cyclic refs are not expanded — they are preserved literally as $ref nodes that surface a clean failure if the runtime ever ticks them.
+See Fragments for the full reference.

 Worked example